- What exactly does a heat pump do?

 - The operational life of a heat pump varies between 10 and 15 years.

-- Your electrical entrance panel must be able to support a heat pump hook-up.
+- Your electrical entrance panel must be able to support a heat pump hook-up, which is generally the case.

-- Some heat pumps are noisy.
-Before making your selection, verify your municipal by-laws regarding heat pump location and acceptable noise levels.
+- Before making your selection, verify your municipal by-laws regarding heat pump location.

-Heat pump maintenance begins with cleaning the outdoor evaporator coil with a garden hose, and then cleaning or replacing the air return filter in accordance with the manufacturer’s recommendations.
-Make sure that water, snow and ice on the roof of your house does not fall on the heat pump fan.
+In addition, make sure that water, snow and ice on the roof of your house do not fall on the heat pump fan.
 If the unit is exposed to strong winds, build a windbreak around it.

 To maximize your heat pump’s performance, make sure that it is properly sized, or in other words, powerful enough to meet your heating needs.
 Although merchants tend to suggest an ideal sizing for summer weather, it is essential that you choose a model with a larger sizing that can heat your space in winter.